Admissions officers consider all kinds of numbers when deciding whether they should send acceptance or rejection letters to applicants.

 At these schools, test scores do not matter, even if they are submitted.
 And if both your GPA and SAT score are low, you may apply to open admissions schools where having a high school diploma is enough.

-Is it better to have a higher SAT or ACT score?
+Is it better to have a higher SAT score?

-Either a high SAT score or high ACT score can increase a student’s chances of gaining admission into a college or university.
+Either a high SAT score can increase a student’s chances of gaining admission into a college or university.
 Higher education institutions do not prefer one standardized test score over the other.
-A high test score, whether it’s a SAT or ACT, is preferred by colleges and universities.
+A high test SAT score is preferred by colleges and universities.

 Related Article: Is It Harder to Get 36 on ACT or 1600 on SAT?

-There is no such thing as a failing SAT or ACT score.
-All SAT and ACT scores are passing scores.
+There is no such thing as a failing SAT score.
+All SAT scores are passing scores.
 The lowest possible SAT score is 400.
-On the other hand, the lowest ACT score is 1.
-While there are no failing SAT or ACT scores, there are bad SAT or ACT scores that can impact admissions decisions.
+While there are no failing SAT scores, there are bad SAT scores that can impact admissions decisions.